ahy3nz/coMMParE/README.md

 * Desired Output: `pandas.DataFrame` containing energies
 * Given a `parmed.Structure` object, be able to use your MM engine to build your simulation and measure the energy from the intial configuration and molecular model parameters within the `parmed.Structure`.
-    * If input files need to be written, please use the `tempfile` library to create and dump files to a temp directory
+    * If input files need to be written, please use the `tempfile` library to create and dump files to a temp directory (`commpare/gromacs` utilizes temp directories)
-    * `commpare/gromacs` utilizes temp directories
 * After building your MM engine's simulation, measure the energy and "canonicalize" the energy terms.
     * Ultimately, we want a `pandas.DataFrame` whose `index` is the MM engine with columns: `bond`, `angle`, `dihedral`, `nonbond`.
 The values should be energies in kJ/mol.
 The energy breakdown may be further decomposed, but the goal for now is those 4 energy groups.
+* While a single function gets called, inputs `parmed.Structure` (and possibly optional arguments like in `commpare/hoomd`), and outputs a canonicalized `pandas.DataFrame`, helper functions are certainly welcomed and encouraged to enhance readability and debugging
 * `md_engines.py` will need to be updated to detect the new MM engine
 * `conversion.py` will need to be updated to convert and run the `parmed.Structure` in the MD engine